dnulnets/oidcgk/README.md

 #### /oidc/logout
 This endpoint logs out the user and destroys the session information.
 #### /*
-This endpoint is used by the istio authorization extension to verify the session information, extract the access token and refreshes it with the OIDC provider if needed.
-It responds to istio with 200OK if it will allow it to proceed.
+This endpoint is the PDP and verifes the session information, extract the access token and refreshes it with the OIDC provider if needed.
+The token is also sent back in the response as an **authorization**-header and any **set-cookie**-headers with a 200 OK if it will allow it to proceed.

 ### Runtime and development versions
 The following versions are used for runtime, development and testing.
 It might work perfectly fine with other versions as well but it has not been verified.